Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/subdividing/loop_subdivide.rst

 This is identical to the :ref:`Edge Slide tool <modeling-meshes-editing-edge-slide>`.
 Clicking :kbd:`LMB` again confirms and makes the cut at the pre-visualized location, or clicking :kbd:`RMB` forces the cut to exactly 50%.
-This step is skipped when using multiple edge loops (see below)
+This step is skipped when using multiple edge loops (see below).

 .. list-table::